Outboard Motor Maintenance

 Modern Outboard Motors

-Outboard Engine Maintenance
+Outboard Boats Maintenance

-Imardex Marine has designed a comprehensive maintenance programme to be followed by owners of outboard motors.
+Imardex Marine has designed a comprehensive maintenance programme to be followed by owners of outboard boats.
 Requiring only basic skills, this maintenance programme covers all the mechanical work to keep the engine in a seaworthy condition.
 It does not include tasks where rebuilding is required.
 The programme is easy to use and access.
 The task schedules can be set to those periods alongside allocated for maintenance.

 Installing the outboard motor